-Meanwhile, Atlanta Police Sgt.
-John Chafee has said that the department still stands behind everything that was said about Cunningham’s employment, CBS News reported.
+But Atlanta Police Sergeant John Chafee has said that the department still stands behind everything that was said about Cunningham’s employment, CBS News reported.
 “Our information came directly from the CDC,” he said.

 4. He Received a ’40 Under 40′ Award in November and Said His Passion for His Work Sustains Him

 He was honored in the “40 Under 40 Awards” in November for professional and community accomplishments.
 He told the Atlanta Business Chronicle that he loved his job, but his work wasn’t always easy.
 However, his passion for his work sustained him, he said.